goldentroll/learn-javascript/project-javascript-a1-introduction/README.md

 Note:
 * No need to show lines
+* Do not use variables
-* GRAND TOTAL can not be  60. use + operator to sum marks and / operator to calculate the average.
+* Average can not be 60 itself. use + operator to sum marks and / operator to calculate the average.
-* User `\t` to make space between columns. first line would be like this:
+* User `\t` to make space between columns.
+First line would be like this:
 ```
 console.log("Subjects \t Full Marks \t Pass Marks \t Obtained");
 ```